 The lack of commitment is maddening, particularly when you don't know what the other person wants or what they are doing.
 It's one thing to agree on seeing other people, but it's a whole other being evasive and not wanting to talk about the relationship with each other is in a whole other realm.

-- Communication is evasive.
-Your business partner or client says they want to do a project but never get into the details or committ to anything.
+Your business partner or client says they want to do a project but never get into the details or commit to anything.
 You feel strung along, trying to decipher any hidden meanings that will give you a clue about where this is all going.
 Maybe in your relationships, you ask for what you need and you never get an answer.
-Requests are put off and you are left feeling unheard.
+Requests are put off and you're left feeling unheard.
 You should never put your life on hold while you wait for someone else to make a move.

-- You work harder.
 Relationships, whether personal or business, require some reciprocity — some give and take.
-You might convince yourself that you don't mind or you love what you are doing, but in reality, you are the one who always calls, always plans or organizes or always cover for the other person.
+You might convince yourself that you don't mind or you love what you're doing, but in reality, you are the one who always calls, always plans or organizes or always cover for the other person.
 And what do you get in return?